 M.T.S., J.D., is the Director of both the International Human Rights Program and the Center on Rights Development at the Josef Korbel School of International Studies as well as the Buddhist Chaplain at the University of Denver.
 He is a graduate of Harvard Divinity School where he studied comparative religion and was appointed as the first Buddhist Chaplain at Harvard University by His Holiness the 14th Dalai Lama, and a graduate of Northeastern University School of Law where he focused on critical legal studies and prisoner’s rights.
-Before coming to the University of Denver in 2002 he was at the U.S. Attorney’s Office in Washington, DC.
+Before coming to the University of Denver in 2002, he was at the U.S. Attorney’s Office in Washington, DC.

-Jordan Rief – Research & Education C0-Coordinator
+Eli Banghart – Research & Education Coordinator

 Eli is a second year M.A. candidate in International Security with concentrations in North & West African Terrorism and Intelligence.
 He received two B.A.’s in International Studies and French from Washington College in Chestertown, MD.
 At Korbel, Eli focuses on smuggling and trafficking routes in the Sahel and counterterrorism strategy.
 His study abroad experience in Morocco proved as a means to focus on human rights after working for the Azrou Centre on Development and studying the Sahwari people’s journey to independence.
 Eli also interns for the Terrorism Research & Analysis Consortium (TRAC) and bartends at the Blue Bonnet Café in Denver.